ARM-software/vscode-arm-debugger/README.md

             }
         ],
         "requires": {
-            "arm:debuggers/arm/armdbg": "6.5.0"
+            "arm:debuggers/arm/armdbg": "*"
         }
     }
     ```

 1. Save your changes.

     The Arm Tools Environment Manager extension activates the workspace and downloads the tools specified in the `vcpkg-configuration.json` file.
-After installation, tools are available on the PATH.
+After installation, tools are available on the PATH for the activated workspace in Visual Studio Code.

-1. The status bar shows **No Arm License** if no valid UBL license is active.
+1. The status bar shows **No Arm License** if no valid user-based license is active.
 In this case, click **No Arm License** and select **Activate or manage Arm licenses** in the drop-down list at the top of the window.

 1. Manage your license with the **Arm License Management Utility**.